powerjungle/bruhbot/README.md

 number = 443
 ```

 add whatever port names and numbers you wish to.
+The numbers of the ports won't be printed when calling the command.